datawithjack/datawithjack.github.io/_projects/roadtoparisfencing.md

 ---
 layout: project
-title: 'Hydejack Site'
+title: 'Road to Paris 2024 - Fencing Qualification'
-caption: Dogfooding Hydejack to sell Hydejack.
+caption: Tracking fencing athletes progress towards qualification for the 2024 Paris Olympic Games
 description: >
   While Hydejack is built for personal sites, it's versatility allows it to be used a product page as well.
-date: '01-01-2016'
+date: '01-09-2023'
 image:
   path: /assets/img/projects/hydejack-site.jpg
   srcset: